graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

 to pass on new local context OR if it passes nothing then the previous value will bubble down to the next lot of child fields.
 So you can think of `localContext` as being inherited unless a fields data fetcher explicitly overrides it.

-Our data fetcher is a smidge more complex because of the data pre-fetching but 'localContext' allows us a nice back channel to pass data without modifying our DTO objects that are being used in more simple data fetchers.
+Our data fetcher is a bit more complex because of the data pre-fetching but 'localContext' allows us a nice back channel to pass data without modifying our DTO objects that are being used in more simple data fetchers.